Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training

 \section{Introduction}

-Deep neural networks are data-hungry, whereas capturing and labeling data requires much time and human effort.
+Deep neural networks are data-hungry while capturing and labeling data requires significant time and human effort.
 This problem is especially concerning in 3D computer vision, as 3D data and labels are more scarce and expensive.
-To train strong 3D neural networks with lower costs, many works apply synthetic data in pre-training and fine-tune the models on real-world data.
+To train strong 3D neural networks at a lower cost, many works apply synthetic data in pre-training and fine-tune the models on real-world data.
 One possible approach for generating synthetic data is simulation~\cite{deschaud:2021:paris_carla, griffiths:2019:synthcity, hurl:2019:presil_dataset, wu:2018:squeezeseg}.
-Although realistic scenes can be simulated, developing the simulation environment, crafting the source materials, and designing scene layouts still require a lot of effort.
+Although realistic scenes can be simulated, developing the simulation environment, crafting the source materials, and designing scene layouts still require much effort.

 Recently, randomized 3D scene generation~\cite{rao:2021:randomrooms, yamada:2022:fractal_point} has shown promising results.
-This approach generates 3D scenes by randomly placing `objects', which can be either CAD models~\cite{rao:2021:randomrooms} or formula-driven shapes~\cite{yamada:2022:fractal_point}, based on pre-defined rules.
+This approach generates 3D scenes by randomly placing ``objects'', which can be CAD models~\cite{rao:2021:randomrooms} or formula-driven shapes~\cite{yamada:2022:fractal_point}, based on pre-defined rules.
+The concept of this approach is visualized in Figure~\ref{fig:datagen_teaser}.
 Randomized 3D scene generation requires neither real-world data nor manual annotation.
-Also, it saves effort in designing the scene layouts.
-However, previous works~\cite{rao:2021:randomrooms, yamada:2022:fractal_point} have two major issues.
-First, their pre-training methods are task-specific.
-Specifically, they are only designed for and evaluated on object detection, which limits their application to other tasks.
-Moreover, since they use different pretext tasks for pre-training, the contribution of the generated data is not clear.
-A fair comparison of different data-generating methods is still missing.

-For a better understanding and application of randomized 3D scene generation in 3D computer vision, it's important to compare previous methods under a fair setup.
-Also, to pre-train models which can generalize on different downstream tasks, it's necessary to apply a general pre-training approach instead of task-specific ones.
-In this work, we choose masked autoencoder (MAE)~\cite{he:2022:mae} and contrastive learning~\cite{he:2020:moco, chen:2020:mocov2} to pre-train models, as they generalize well on multiple tasks and show an impressive performance in previous research.
-Our experimental results show that randomly generated 3D scenes bring on-par improvement as real-world data.
-Also, the pre-trained models generalize well on different downstream tasks, \eg, object detection and semantic segmentation.
+Also, it is simpler and more efficient compared to simulation methods.